Yemen

 These reflect a small segment of expat experiences; the general environment remains highly restrictive.

-Yemen is currently in a state of conflict; travel is generally advised against.
+Yemen is currently in a state of conflict; travel is generally advised against by most governments.
 If already in-country, remain within secure zones, comply with all local laws, and coordinate movements with security personnel.
 Avoid political discussions and photographing sensitive sites.
-Relationships—especially with locals—carry potential legal risks.
+Relationships—especially with locals—carry potential legal risks under Sharia-based law.

 References (APA)